Skip to main content

 Bilateral relations

 The Australian Foreign Minister officially opened the Australian High Commission in Funafuti, Tuvalu on 7 February 2019.
-The High Commission has enabled Australia to strengthen relations with this important partner and key member of the Pacific Islands Forum.
-The presence of the resident High Commissioner, also helps to maximise the impact of our development program in Tuvalu.
+The High Commission has enabled Australia to strengthen relations with an important partner and key member of the Pacific Islands Forum.
+The presence of the resident High Commissioner assists to maximise the impact of our development program in Tuvalu.

 Tuvaluan Prime Minister Feleti Teo OBE officially opened the Tuvaluan High Commission in Canberra on 28 July 2025.
-The new diplomatic mission will support a growing Tuvaluan diaspora community in Australia, in part from the Falepili Mobility Pathway visa.
-HE Samuelu Lalonui is the first Tuvaluan High Commissioner to Australia.
+The new diplomatic mission is supporting a growing Tuvaluan diaspora community in Australia.
+His Excellency Mr Samuelu Laloniu is the first Tuvalu High Commissioner to Australia.

 Development partnership